Pile-fermentation: The Catalyst that Creates Shou Puer

 Processors then use machines to separate stones, chaff, old stalks, flowers, fruit – anything that is not puer is removed from the pile.

-Tea factories with high production standards sterilize the tea to deactivate microorganisms before the tea is compressed into 357-gram cakes or other desired forms.
+Tea factories with high production standards sterilize the tea to deactivate microorganisms before compressing it into 357-gram cakes or other desired forms.

-Freshly-processed Shou Puer tea exhibits a strong smell.
-Many tea factories store the tea for 1-3 years to dissipate the smell before it is compressed with a seal of authenticity embedded in the cake and wrapped for sale.
+Freshly processed Shou Puer tea exhibits a strong smell.
+Many tea factories store the tea for 1-3 years to dissipate the scent before compressing it with a seal of authenticity embedded in the cake and wrapping it for sale.

 Not Quite Right

 It is very easy to introduce odors and odd — even disturbing — flavors while processing puer.
-Most can be traced to failing to pay attention to some details during the pile-fermentation process.
+Most can be traced to failing to notice some details during the pile-fermentation process.

 Here are four tell-tale tastes that indicate the tea was poorly processed:

-Sour taste — This was a common complaint several years ago, which is caused by insufficient fermentation.
-The rationale of the tea processers is that they want to leave some room for the Shou Puer to naturally age rather than perfectly done.
-But undue compression suppresses microbial growth leading to sour- or thin-flavored tea, and sometimes both!
+Sour taste —This was a common complaint several years ago, caused by insufficient fermentation.
+The tea processers’ rationale is to leave some room for the Shou Puer to age naturally rather than be perfectly done.
+But undue compression suppresses microbial growth, leading to sour or thin-flavored tea, and sometimes both!
 Low temperatures are another cause of souring in the leaf pile.
 Souring is a flaw that may require several decades of aging to remove.

 Numb tongue — Numb tongue and a dry, sticking sensation in the throat is caused by excessive fermentation, contrary to previous under-fermentation.
-The first several cups of this tea may taste mild, but it gradually makes your tongue feel numb and throat dry.
-Evidence of this flaw may be found at the bottom of the puer cake which will appear black, due to carbonation from excessive fermentation.
+The first several cups of this tea may taste mild, but it gradually makes your tongue feel numb and your throat dry.
+Evidence of this flaw may be found at the bottom of the puer cake, which will appear black due to carbonation from excessive fermentation.

-Muddy cup — the smell of mud could be caused by using crude tea that were cooked by machine-baking rather than sun-drying.
-If teas are over-baked, the bacterial used for post-fermentation might be killed in the process too.
+Muddy cup — the smell of mud could be caused by using crude tea that was cooked by machine-baking rather than sun-drying.
+If teas are over-baked, the bacteria used for post-fermentation might be killed in the process, too.
 Then, during pile-fermentation, teas are subject to a humid and hot environment over a long period of time, generating unpleasant notes.

 Thin flavor — Inferior raw materials make the normally dark tea too light in appearance and taste.
 Blending before fermentation is essential: I prefer crude teas that are handmade and sun-dried from mountain tea gardens; and I personally recommend blending 30% of the crude tea produced in Lincang with 70% from Menghai (both are sub-regions in Yunnan provinces).
 This blend insures abundant and balanced characteristics in the finished tea.